roop-kaur/BBVines/README.md

  This dataset is public available for research.
 The details are described in [Cortez et al., 2009].
-  Please include this citation if you plan to use this database:

   P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
   Modeling wine preferences by data mining from physicochemical properties.